 Emily Burke, a sophomore majoring in Youth Development and Wellness, was a finalist for the Emerging Leader Award.
 She serves in a variety of roles on campus such as a Bodywise Instructor at the UConn Recreation Center and as an active member of Husky Nutrition.
 She is also an active member in UConn’s Jumpstart Program as an AmeriCorps member and works with UConn students at preschools in low-income neighborhoods to help the students build up their literacy skills in preparation for Kindergarten.

 Kaitlyn Luft, a senior majoring in Global Health Promotion, was a finalist for the Student Leader of Character Award.
 She recently served as a primary trip leader for the 2019 Costa Rica alternative break.
 She also serves as a ‘Big’ in Big Brothers Big Sisters, has been involved in Honors UNIV Courses, and has led campus discussions on the use of inclusive language.
 Kaitlyn aspires to create an environment where everyone present is a “co-educator,” teaching and challenging each other and striving to value every person’s experiences and perspectives.

-Sahil Laul, a senior majoring in Global Health reflected on his experiences at UConn for the Inside CLAS Newsletter.
+Sahil Laul, a senior majoring in Global Health, was featured in the Inside CLAS Newsletter.

 Phi Beta Kappa

 Nine individualized majors were elected to Phi Beta Kappa this year.